coding-blocks-ebooks/blocks-of-android/17-firebase/17-1-ConnectToFirebase.md

 ![](./images/ConnectToFirebase3.png)

-In the dialog box that pops up, create a new Firebase project and click on connect to fIrebase option.
+In the dialog box that pops up, create a new Firebase project and click on connect to firebase option.

 ![](./images/ConnectToFirebase4.png)